craigcabrey/axel/README.md

 # axel

-Automated media handling, placement, and organization.
+Opinionated automation of media handling, placement, and organization.

 ## About